 a.
 For operating leases:

 i.
-The cost and carrying amount, if different, of property on lease or held for leasing by major classes of property according to nature or function, and the amount of accumulated depreciation in total as of the date of the latest balance sheet presented;
+The cost and carrying amount, if different, of property, plant or equipment on lease or held for leasing by major classes of property, plant or equipment according to nature or function, and the amount of accumulated depreciation in total as of the date of the latest balance sheet presented;

 ii.
 Minimum future rentals on noncancelable leases as of the date of the latest balance sheet presented, in the aggregate and for each of the five succeeding years;